BartolHrg/Check-lab-result/readme.md

 You can use stderr for logging.
 If program exits with exit code != 0, this is considered failed execution.

+To run application, run LabCheckerGUI.py.
+PPJ lab4 is one specific lab assignment in my college.

 Python (probably version ≥ 3.8) is required.
 For GUI app, Python's tkinter is required.
 There is no non GUI app, but it is (probably) very easy to make using Modules/Abstract.py.